fourstrike/cda-validator/README.md

 curl http://localhost:8080/validator/service/CDA/types
 ~~~

 It is also possible to deploy the service as HTTPS.
-Simply insert two ".pem" files into the folder: "tomcat/ssl":
+Simply copy two ".pem" files into the folder: "tomcat/conf":

  * key.pem
  * cert.pem